npgrosser/autowired/README.md

 In our application code, we only interact with the `notification_service`, hence it's the only component we explicitly define in the context class.

-It's important to note that only the context class is aware of the _autowired_ library.
+Note that the `ApplicationContext` is the only class that depends on the _autowired_ library.
-All other components are completely oblivious to the dependency injection library.
+All the components that implement the actual application logic are completely framework-agnostic and don't require any special annotations or decorators.
 This is a fundamental design principle of _autowired_.

-Here are some important points to note:
+Here are some other important things to point out:

 1. Lazy instantiation:
    `autowired` fields are instantiated lazily _by default_.
 This means they are instantiated the first time they are accessed.
    This can help reduce the startup time of your application and allows the use of a context even if some of its components cannot be instantiated (for example, due to missing configuration or unavailability of external services).
 2. Singletons: